imanojkumar/Logistic_Regression/logistic_regression_example.md

 ## Predicting the Probability of an Affair

-Just for fun, let's predict the probability of an affair for a random woman not present in the dataset.
+Let's predict the probability of an affair for a random woman not present in the dataset.
 She's a 25-year-old teacher who graduated college, has been married for 3 years, has 1 child, rates herself as strongly religious, rates her marriage as fair, and her husband is a farmer.

 ```python